The side of the Richard Doll building

 Do I need to contact anyone before I apply?

-You do not need to make contact with the department before you apply but you should thoroughly read the information on the departmental webpages to ensure that this course is a suitable match for your skillset and interests.
+You do not need to contact the department before you apply but you should thoroughly read the information on the departmental webpages to ensure that this course is a suitable match for your skillset and interests.

 Improving access to graduate study

-This course is taking part in initiatives to improve the selection procedure for graduate applications, to ensure that all candidates are evaluated fairly.
+This course is taking part in initiatives to improve the selection procedure for graduate applications, to ensure that all candidates are assessed fairly.

-Socio-economic data (where it has been provided in the application form) will be used as part of an initiative to contextualise applications at the different stages of the selection process.
+Contextual data (where it has been provided in the application form) will be used as part of an initiative to contextualise applications at the different stages of the selection process.

 Completing your application